clebergnu/lavocado/README.md

 ## Writing Tests

-You can write your tests here the same way you write for Avocado Framework.
+You can write your tests here the same way you write for the Avocado Framework.
 Avocado supports "simple tests" (just executables) and "instrumented tests" (Python tests).